iamnotwrong/tfx/tfx/examples/penguin/experimental/README.md

 # Penguin classification Example

-**Warning: This code is experimental and is not ready for use.
-We welcome feedback on this example.**

 The Penguin classification example introduces the TFX programming environment and shows you how to solve a classification problem using TFX.